raylsnetwork/Enygma/enygma_payments/protocol_description.md

 * Balances are represented as Pedersen commitments:
   * $$Comm(v, r) = vG + rH$$

 * Each privacy ledger has two keypairs.
-One for viewing transactions, other for spending.
+One for viewing transactions (ML-KEM), other for spending (hash-based).
 Both are quantum-secure:
   * $$(sk_{A}^{view}, pk_{A}^{view})$$
   * $$(sk_{A}^{spend}, pk_{A}^{spend})$$